Updated February 2018

 At this point, the SLC applies the repayments as if it had received them on a monthly basis, before interest is calculated, so borrowers don't lose out (though it doesn't look like that to you throughout the year).

-If you earn over £21,000 a year and repayments aren't being deducted, it's YOUR responsibility to inform your employer.
+If you earn over £21,000 a year (£25,000 from April) and repayments aren't being deducted, it's YOUR responsibility to inform your employer.
 Ensure you keep evidence of having done this as otherwise it can be a fine.

 While we're on this, if you're new to paying tax, make sure you check your tax code you could be owed £1,000s if it's wrong.